urduhack/urduhack/docs/handbook/tutorial/tokenization.rst

 Sentence Tokenizer
 -----------------------

-To covert raw Urdu text into possible sentences, we need to use :py:func:`~urduhack.tokenization.sentence_tokenizer` function.
+To covert raw Urdu text into possible sentences, we need to use :py:func:`~urduhack.tokenization.tokenizer.sentence_tokenizer` function.

 To generate sentences from some text.::